245 East Fifth Street

 The kitchen also featured a built-in ironing board.
 The dining room included pressed board wainscoting that is still in its original condition, as well as the front door with beveled glass.
 Most of the woodwork is still original.

-Taking a close look at the two houses, one can see the similarities, but Charles Whitkopf did tweak one thing.
+Taking a close look at the two houses, one can see the similarities, but Charles Whitkopf did make one change.
 He raised the roof on the back of his home with a dormer style roof line.
 The staircase in the Bancroft Street home has a very low ceiling.
 The stairwell design is a climb of six steps, reaching a landing and turning to go up the last six steps.
 A six-foot tall person would hit their head in that landing area.
 Tom indicates, “My grandparents had five sons and I know one who for sure was over six feet tall.”

 The house remained in the Whitkopf family from 1922 to 1965.